Inset: Georgos Konstantinidis. Background: His residence in Giresun.

 Pictured left: Georgos Konstantinidis (Captain Yorghi Pasha).
 Right: The clock tower of the Church of the Metamorphosis tou Sotiros and to the right the obelisk of Captain Yorghi Pasha.

-* Note: We found two different birth and death years so these are inconclusive.
+* Note: We found two different birth and death years so this is inconclusive.
 There was less than 5 years difference in the two sources.